simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 In the automobiles, crossing the small rivers in the spring and because of the lack of roads, we have ten breakdowns a day.
 If one can traverse seventy miles it is indeed a lucky day.
 Ordinarily, one does not make even twelve miles.
 Many Kereksurs (old graves), Kurgans: traces of great migrations.
 A remarkable stone figure---they say that here lived a notorious bandit and that now he has become a guard of the Path.
 The travelers smear the lips of the statue with grease in order to request a favor.
 Konchak, our servant, stands for long before this image and repeatedly demands that we have a good road.
-On the way, skulls and bones, the corpse of a baby wrapped in a sheepskin coat.
-Turpans, wild geese, all sort of ducks fly toward the north.
+On the way, skulls and bones, the corpse of a baby wrapped in a sheepskin coat. *Turpans*, wild geese, all sort of ducks fly toward the north.
 Herds of kulans.

 - - - - -